aysenazsude/World-Happiness-Analysis/README.md

 ## 🔧 Technologies Used

-This project leveraged technologies and concepts from my academic coursework, such as "Python for Data Science & AI" and "Machine Learning Methods".
+This project leveraged technologies and concepts from my academic coursework "Data Science in R"

-* **Primary Language:** Python
+* **Primary Language:** R
-* **Data Analysis & ML:** *(Please add the specific libraries you used, e.g., Pandas, NumPy, Scikit-learn)*
-* **Visualization:** *(Please add the libraries/tools you used, e.